 - Cook garlic & chili flakes over medium heat until fragrant.
 Add remaining ingredients and cook an additional 3 minutes.
 Remove from heat and refrigerate until serving.

-- Over medium heat, cook pork, ginger, garlic, onion powder and chinese 5 spice (if using) until no pink remains.
+Over medium heat, cook pork, ginger, garlic, onion powder, chinese 5 spice (if using) and soy sauce until no pink remains.
 Set aside.

 - Preheat oil to 375 degrees F.

 - Combine flour and water in a small bowl.